AllenCellModeling/aics-deformation/README.rst

 Tools used for interacting with AICS deformation projects.

+Numpy and Cython are required to be installed before attempting to install this package.

 * Free software: Allen Institute Software License

 * Documentation: https://aicsdeformation.readthedocs.io.

 Features
 --------